open-pioneer/trails-openlayers-base-packages/src/packages/scale-setter/README.md

 <ScaleSetter mapId="map_id" />
 ```

-Setting property `mapZoomScales` to an number[], options in the select will be set to given.
+Setting property `scales` to an number[], options in the select will be set to given.
 By default the zoomlevels are the [standard levels by AdV](https://www.adv-online.de/AdV-Produkte/Standards-und-Produktblaetter/AdV-Profile/binarywriterservlet?imgUid=36060b99-b8c4-0a41-ba3c-cdd1072e13d6&uBasVariant=11111111-1111-1111-1111-111111111111).

 ```jsx
 <ScaleSetter